Little Wing - A Simple Chord Tone Melody Lesson (part 2)

 Am I consciously aware of the combinations and choosing between them?
 No, not really.
 I'm seeing the overall shape of the melody I'm creating, planning ahead a bit to keep it interesting, but I'm not aware of the note names as such.
 There's no need for that.
 If all of a sudden the tune changed key, I'd still be looking at the same thing, jogged out to its proper position.
 I'm looking at geometry, if anything.

 This is a very simple, straight forward example, ploddingly so, and I did that on purpose to make it nice and clear.
 It only uses chord tones, which you probably won't really want to do in 'real life'.
 Harmonizing non chord tones gets slightly trickier, but there's a simple trick to that too.
-I explain it all in my book/DVD PlaneTalk and it's all discussed on a daily basis in the private PlaneTalkers' Forum, so if you're at the point where you'd like to learn about all this, you can order the package here.
+I explain it all in my book/DVD PlaneTalk and it's all discussed on a daily basis in the Private PlaneTalkers Forum, so if you're at the point where you'd like to learn about all this, you can order my PlaneTalk package here.

 Have fun with this.
 Learn it if you want, the tab is below, but mainly just watch and listen and understand what's going on: Chord Tones and only chord tones are creating this sound.
 It's right, it's solid, nothing is sour, it's on the money.
 Sure, it's a little boring, but this is a very basic example played to a dull midi backing track.
 The principle, though, is valid for all levels and styles.
 You don't have to study the rules of harmony to know how to do it, you just need to be able to see chord tones and join the dots.

-This lesson is also a PlaneTalker lesson.
-The movie doesn't show the note names -- no need for that -- the movie shows another overlay on the virtual fretboard, the PlaneTalk mindset overlay.
-It, and the version 1 PlaneTalk movie, are free when you order the package.
-Click here to order.
+This lesson is also a PlaneTalker bonus lesson, but instead of showing the note names -- no need for that -- the video shows another overlay on the virtual fretboard, the PlaneTalk mindset overlay.
+Find out more about Planetalk here.

-This movie, with the PlaneTalk mindset overlaid on the virtual fretboard, is another bonus lesson you get when you order the PlaneTalk package.
+This video, with the PlaneTalk mindset overlaid on the virtual fretboard, is another bonus lesson you get when you order my PlaneTalk package.